If you find it difficult to introduce yourself as an artist, you're not alone.

 “I’m an artist” doesn’t seem to roll off the tongue easily for some people.
 And yet it’s critical to be able to say it with confidence.

-Why It’s a Struggle
+Why Your Artist Introduction is a Struggle

 For most people, there is no turnkey moment when they say, “NOW I know I’m an artist.”
 It’s more of a slow, steady slog on the way to the title.